Tasman Highway - Great Eastern Drive

 Works will be undertaken in stages.

 The next stage of works went to tender in mid 2019.
-Construction is expected to start in summer 2019/20 and be completed by mid-2020, weather permitting.
+Construction started on 30 September 2019 and is expected to be completed by mid-2020, weather permitting.

-- improvements to the Coles Bay Left Turn Junction
+- improvements to the Coles Bay Road Left Turn Junction

 - dedicated right turn lanes at Basin Creek and Flagstaff Road.